tyallen22/PyHand_Earth/README.md

 OR

-change directories to the appropriate .../site-packages/PyHand_Earth folder for your install and run
+instead, you may navigate to the appropriate directory where the `site-packages` was installed, and run:

 ```shell